woldner/VisualLinter/README.md

 4. .eslintrc.json
 5. .eslintrc

-Please note that additional ESLint plugins may be required in order to lint files depending on your configuration.
+Please note that additional ESLint plugins may be required in order to lint files depending on your config.
 The `VisualLinter` output window could help identify these plugins.

 ## Language Support